mevdschee/php-crud-api/README.md

 This also applies when creating or modifying JSON string fields (also when using batch operations).

-Note that JSON string fields cannot be partially updated.
+Note that JSON string fields cannot be partially updated and that this middleware is disabled by default.
+You can enable the "json" middleware using the "middlewares" configuration setting.

 ### XML middleware